submit507/Polynomial-Calculator/README.md

 <h3>Currently Implementing:</h3>

-- <b>AAbility to subtract or add any term, not just one with a set power and coefficient EX.
+- <b>Ability to subtract or add any term, not just one with a set power and coefficient EX.
 5x</b>
 - <b>Polynomial Multiplication</b>
 - <b>GUI</b>